Christian Palestinian Aramaic: Name

-No source gives CPA a name as a distinct dialect or language and all such names are modern scholarly inventions.
-Names like "Palestinian Syriac" and "Syropalestinian Aramaic" reflect the fact that Palestinian Aramaic speakers often referred to their language as Syriac and made use of an alphabet based on the northern Syriac ʾEsṭrangēlā script.
+No primary source gives CPA a name as a distinct dialect or language; all such names are modern scholarly suggestions.
+Names like "Palestinian Syriac" and "Syro-Palestinian Aramaic" are based on the modified Esṭrangēlā script in which CPA texts are written.
+Another cause for the association of CPA with Syriac is the fact that in later Rabbinic literature, the term "Syriac" was often used to describe Aramaic in general.
 Egeria, in the account of her pilgrimage to Palestine at the end of the 4th century, refers to Syriac, which was probably what is now Christian Palestinian Aramaic.

-The term syrica Hierosolymitana was introduced by J. D. Michaelis based on the appearance of the Arabic name of Jerusalem, al-Quds, in the colophon of a Gospel lectionary of 1030 AD (today Vat. sir.
+The term syrica Hierosolymitana was introduced by Johann David Michaelis based on the appearance of the Arabic name of Jerusalem, al-Quds, in the colophon of a Gospel lectionary of 1030 AD (today Vat. sir.
 19).
 It was also used in the first edition by Miniscalchi Erizzo.
-The term "Jerusalem Syriac" is sometimes said to emphasise the location where most of the first inscriptions were found, although most of them come today from Transjordan.

-The terms "Christian Palestinian Aramaic" and "Melkite Aramaic" emphasise the confessional identity of the speakers and the distinctness from any Syriac variety of Aramaic.
+The terms "Christian Palestinian Aramaic" and "Melkite Aramaic" refer to the Christian group in Palestine deploying this dialect for their written sources.

 History

-CPA is preserved in inscriptions, manuscripts (mostly palimpsests in the early period) and amulets.
+CPA is preserved in inscriptions, manuscripts, mostly palimpsests in the early period, and amulets.
 The history of CPA writing can be divided into three periods: early (5th–7th/8th centuries), middle (8th–9th) and late (10th–13th).
-The existence of a middle period has only recently come to light.
+The existence of a middle period has only recently been suggested.

 Only inscriptions, fragmentary manuscripts and the underwriting of palimpsests survive from the early period.
 Of the inscriptions, only one can be dated with any precision.
 The fragments are both Biblical and Patristic.
 The oldest complete (non-fragmentary) manuscript dates to 1030.
 All the complete manuscripts are liturgical in nature.

-CPA declined as a spoken language because of persecution and gradual Arabization following the early Islamic conquests.
-From the tenth century onwards it was mainly a liturgical language in the Melkite churches and the Melkite community mainly spoke Arabic.
+CPA declined as a spoken language because of persecution and gradual Arabization following the early Muslim conquests.
+From the tenth century onwards it was mainly a liturgical language in the Melkite churches; the Melkite community mostly spoke Arabic.
 Even as a written language, it went extinct around the fourteenth century and was only identified or rediscovered as a distinct variety of Aramaic in the nineteenth century.